trimble-oss/website-modus.trimble.com/content/components/mobile/accordions/_index.md

 ## Types

-Accordions come in two sizes to accommodate space availability on the page or within a [Card](/components/mobile/cards/).
-Default size should be used when accordions display directly in the main content container on the page.
-Compact size is useful, when the accordion displays within a smaller container (e.g. card) or smaller section of the page.
+Accordions come in two types to accommodate space availability on the page or within a [Card](/components/mobile/cards/): contained and separated.

+### Contained

+Use a contained accordion for most cases.
+Separate its items with a divider.
+This placement saves some vertical space.

+{{< img src="/img/mobile/accordion-contained.svg" dark="/img/mobile/accordion-contained-dark.svg" width="960" height="464" alt="Contained Accordion" loading="auto" >}}

+### Separated

+There are some cases, when you can separate accordions with white space.
+Use this method, when you have available space.

+{{< img src="/img/mobile/accordion-separated.svg" dark="/img/mobile/accordion-separated-dark.svg" width="960" height="488" alt="Separated Accordion" loading="auto" >}}

 {{< whats-changed-table >}}